Project Overview

 Additionally, 48% of the 60 respondents voiced strong opposition to a new landfill site.

-Even though the survey results show residents were more supportive of Alternative Waste Management Technologies than Third Party Removal (export of waste), the recommendation to only compare Landfill Optimization to Export of Waste within the subsequent Environmental Assessment Study remains due to the technical and financial complexities of Incineration that cannot be mitigated in small rural communities such as Saugeen Shores.
+Even though the survey results show residents were supportive of Alternative Waste Management Technologies, the recommendation to eliminate this alternative remains due to the technical and financial complexities of Incineration that cannot be mitigated in small rural communities such as Saugeen Shores.
 This was reviewed in the report entitled Technical Memorandum: Applicability of Alternative Waste Management Technologies’, which is included as a supporting document to the Terms of Reference.

 Are there any alternatives you strongly oppose?
 Please explain.